Care and Protection of Children and Young People

 The role of the Commissioner is to:

-- encourage the development of policies and services;
+- encourage the development of policies and services in the interests of children;

 - provide independent advice on policy and practice standards to involved parties, including the Minister;